Andu7789/Jobsite/ReadMe.md

 ### Structure

-For both the Home page and the Jobs Page I wanted to make sure they had the same 'look and feel' to ensure seemless continuity as the user moved through the site.
+For both the Home page and the Jobs Page I wanted to make sure they had the same 'look and feel' to ensure seamless continuity as the user moved through the site.
 On both pages there are:-

 * Navigation Bar
     * With links Home and Jobs pages